-- Communicating with local officials on behalf of PSEG Long Island - Verifying storm assignment location with Liaison Support and District Manager (i.e., EOCs, normal work location, and/or division) - Proactively reaching out to all assigned municipal contacts, before the storm and routinely during the storm, with any relevant updates - Answering e-mails/phone calls and addressing escalated issues from elected officials, EOC officials, and/or District Manager - Entering escalated outage/make safe to clear jobs in the OMS or Municipal Portal that are not already entered - Requesting escalation of critical incidents when deemed necessary through the Escalation Processing Team - Monitoring the Municipal Portal and escalated incidents in OMS for their assigned jurisdiction with support from the CICs and Escalation Team - o Providing feedback to any municipal contacts when requested on the following: - Information and escalation of downed wires - Information and escalation of critical facilities or LSE customer emergencies - > High level manpower staffing - Jobs pending, assigned, dispatched, and completed, in addition to projected ETRs aligned with the work plan - Restoration status and priorities - > Job details, including circuit information and incident boundaries
+- Communicating with assigned local officials on behalf of PSEG Long Island - Verifying storm assignment location with Liaison Support and District Manager (i.e., EOCs, normal work location, and/or division) - Proactively reaching out to all assigned municipal contacts, before the storm and routinely during the storm, with any relevant updates via phone call, text and email - Answering phone calls/texts/emails and addressing escalated issues from elected officials, EOC officials, and/or District Manager - Entering escalated outage/make safe to clear jobs in the OMS or Municipal Portal that are not already entered - Requesting escalation of critical incidents when deemed necessary through the Escalation Processing Team based on status of restoration strategy and type of account (see Section 14.9, "Escalation Coordination") - Monitoring the Municipal Portal and escalated incidents in OMS for their assigned jurisdiction with support from the CICs and Escalation Team - Providing feedback by phone call. text or email as requested to any municipal contacts when requested on the following: - Information and escalation of downed wires - Information and escalation of critical facilities or LSE customer emergencies - High level manpower staffing - > Jobs pending, assigned, dispatched, and completed, in addition to projected ETRs aligned with the work plan - Restoration status and priorities - > Job details, including circuit information and incident boundaries

-11.4.3 Emergency Operations Center (EOC) Liaisons
+13.4.2.1 Emergency Operations Center (EOC) Liaisons

-Depending upon the severity of an event and the needs of the various municipalities across the service territory, EOC Liaisons may be deployed directly to town, county, city, and/or state EOCs (when opened and staffing is requested).
+Depending upon the severity of an event and the needs of the various municipalities across the service territory, EOC Liaisons may be deployed directly to town, county, city, and/or state EOCs (when opened and staffing is requested) by the Liaison Officer or Emergency Preparedness EOC Leads.
 EOC Liaisons work with municipal officials to provide support and local access to outage information, crew assignments, restoration prioritization, and ETRs for each locality.
-EOC Liaisons will also report out on any PSEG Long Island community outreach locations activated for dry ice distribution (see Section 12.4.4).
+EOC report outs are given by the Liaisons via the requested application (email, E-Team, Microsoft Teams, etc.) and reporting cycle timing specific to each municipality.
+EOC Liaisons will also report out on any PSEG Long Island community outreach locations activated for dry ice distribution (see Section 14.4.4).
 These sites may be at existing PSEG Long Island customer walk-in centers, or in community centers where extensive outages have occurred.

 The EOC Liaison acts as the interface between town, county, city, or state EOCs and PSEG Long Island personnel providing two-way communications of status updates and situational awareness.
-EOC Liaisons coordinate all PSEG Long Island requests for assistance, resources, and/or actions with the appropriate agency liaison assigned to the EOC (i.e., NYS Division of Homeland Security & Emergency Services (DHSES), NYS Department of Transportation (DOT), County and State Police Departments, Department of Public Works (DPW), and Fire Rescue Emergency Services Organizations).
+Additionally, EOC Liaisons may coordinate PSEG Long Island requests for assistance, resources, and/or actions with the appropriate agency liaison assigned to the EOC (i.e., NYS Division of Homeland Security & Emergency Services (DHSES), NYS Department of Transportation (DOT), County and State Police Departments, Department of Public Works (DPW), and Fire Rescue Emergency Services Organizations) through the shared EOC application or direct contact with the agency when directed by the Liaison Officer or Emergency Preparedness EOC Leads.
 EOC Liaisons may reach out to the District Managers and/or CICs in the divisions in order to facilitate escalations and obtain operational updates.